miguelgondu/minimal_vae_on_selfies/readme.md

 ## Data preprocessing

-In `src/data_preprocessing` you can find files for downloading the dataset (which is PubChem's `CID-SMILES` saved at `ftp://ftp.ncbi.nlm.nih.gov/pubchem/Compound/Extras/CID-SMILES.gz`) and processing it to a small dataset of 5000 SELFIES strings in `data/processed/TINY-CID-SELFIES-20`, which is **already available in the repo**.
+In `src/data_preprocessing` you can find files for downloading the dataset (which is PubChem's `CID-SMILES` saved at `ftp://ftp.ncbi.nlm.nih.gov/pubchem/Compound/Extras/CID-SMILES.gz`) and processing it to a small dataset of 50000 SELFIES strings in `data/processed/TINY-CID-SELFIES-20`, which **is already available in the repo**.

 If you want access to the other datasets (for, say, a larger training run), you can run the following scripts. **Warning:** you will need plenty of disk space since the uncompressed CID-SMILES is already 8Gb.